CarlosMoralesSal/test-environment/README.md

   - Check localhost:22000 to see the block explorer running.

   - You can execute `sudo bash bin/start_ethstats.sh` to see ethstats.
 Open localhost:3000 in a browser.

+  - You can send transactions through geth or truffle.
+Just use a terminal to execute either of them.
+Alternatively, you can now clone the alastria-lib-example and alastria-lib repositories.

   <!-- - Geth 1.9.5.
 Recommended procedure: -- IS INSTALLED ALONG QUORUM
     ```